Change your mind

 Podcast

-From the evolution of intelligent life to the mysteries of consciousness, from the threat of the climate crisis to the search for dark matter, The world, the universe and us is your essential weekly dose of science and wonder in an uncertain world.
-Rowan Hooper and Penny Sarchet are joined each week by expert scientists in the field, drawing on New Å®ÉúСÊÓÆµâ€™s unparalleled depth of reporting to put the stories that matter into context.
+From the evolution of intelligent life, to the mysteries of consciousness; from the threat of the climate crisis to the search for dark matter, The World the Universe and Us is your essential weekly dose of science and wonder in an uncertain world.
+Hosted by journalists Dr Rowan Hooper and Dr Penny Sarchet and joined each week by expert scientists in the field, the show draws on New 女生小视频's unparalleled depth of reporting to put the stories that matter into context.
 Feed your curiosity with the podcast that will restore your sense of optimism and nourish your brain.

-Episode 335
+Episode 380

 To read more about these stories, visit /